go-pkgz/rest/README.md

 ### AppInfo middleware

-Adds to every response header info
+Adds info to every response header:
 - App-Name - application name
 - App-Version - application version
 - Org - organization
-- M-Host - host name (from instance-level $MHOST env)
+- M-Host - host name from instance-level `$MHOST` env

 ### Ping-Pong middleware

-responds with `pong` on `GET /ping`.
+Responds with `pong` on `GET /ping`.
 Also responds to anything with `/ping` suffix, like `/v2/ping`

 example for both: